metacpan/metacpan-cpan-extracted/distros/A/Archive-Tar-Wrapper/README.md

 a temporary directory and then calls the system tar to wrap up that directory into a tarball.

-    This approach has limitations when it comes to file permissions: If the file to be added belongs to a different user/group, Archive::Tar::Wrapper will adjust the uid/gid/permissions of the target file in the temporary directory to reflect the original file's settings, to make sure the system tar will add it like that to the tarball, just like a regular tar run on the original file would.
+This approach has limitations when it comes to file permissions: if the file to be added belongs to a different user/group, Archive::Tar::Wrapper will adjust the uid/gid/permissions of the target file in the temporary directory to reflect the original file's settings, to make sure the system `tar` will add it like that to the tarball, just like a regular `tar` run on the original file would.
 But this will fail of course if the original file's uid is different from the current user's, unless the script is running with superuser rights.

-    The tar program by itself (without Archive::Tar::Wrapper) works differently:
-    It'll just make a note of a file's uid/gid/permissions in the tarball (which it can do without superuser rights) and upon extraction, it'll adjust the permissions of newly generated files if the -p option is given (default for superuser).
+The `tar` program by itself (without Archive::Tar::Wrapper) works differently: it'll just make a note of a file's uid/gid/permissions in the tarball (which it can do without superuser rights) and upon extraction, it'll adjust the permissions of newly generated files if the `-p` option is given (default for superuser).

 # BUGS

 Archive::Tar::Wrapper doesn't currently handle filenames with embedded newlines.

 # LEGALESE